freyfyliu/freyfyliu.github.io/_pages/about.md

 ---
 permalink: /
-title: "刘丰源 /Lyeu Fahng-Yooahn/"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi there, welcome to my website.
-I am a PhD student in Astronomy at the Institute for Astronomy, University of Edinburgh & Royal Observatory of Edinburgh.
+I am a PhD student in Astronomy at the Institute for Astronomy, University of Edinburgh & Royal Observatory of Edinburgh under the supervision of Prof. James Dunlop, Prof. Ross McLure, and Dr. Derek McLeod.
+My PhD study is funded by Mary Brück scholarship.
+The scholarship is named after an extraordinary woman astronomer and science author, whose life can be found [here](https://en.wikipedia.org/wiki/Mary_Br%C3%BCck).

+Before PhD study, I received my M.Sc in Astrophysics from the National Astronomical Observatory of Chinese Academy of Sciences (NAOC) working with Prof. Y. Sophia Dai and Prof. Jia-Sheng Huang.
+I received my B.Sc. in Astronomy from the School of Astronomy and Space Science at Nanjing University (NJU) working with Prof. Yi Xie.

 My Chinese given name means "abundant sources".

-In Edinburgh, I am funded by Mary Brück scholarship.
-The scholarship is named after an extraordinary astronomer, whose life can be found [here](https://en.wikipedia.org/wiki/Mary_Br%C3%BCck).

-Before PhD study, I received my M.Sc in Astrophysics from the National Astronomical Observatory of China (NAOC), Chinese Academy of Sciences (CAS) working with Prof. Y. Sophia Dai and Prof. Jia-Sheng Huang.
-I received my B.Sc. in Astronomy from the School of Astronomy and Space Science at Nanjing University (NJU) working with Prof. Yi Xie.

 A data-driven personal website